Photo by Andrew Wigdor / MTSU Sidelines Archive

 If the new bill is made into law, patients with conditions including post-traumatic stress disorder, Alzheimer’s disease, arthritis, Parkinson’s disease, schizophrenia and more could qualify for the usage of cannabis products.
-Using of these products has become widespread in the states in the United States in which laws have been relaxed.
-This has been to the benefit of many that suffer from debilitating illnesses.
+Cannabis products will also often tested to ensure that they will have ill effects on anyone who will be required to take them for their aliments.
+CBD testing, in other states, is a requirement to ensure that products that are given to consumers are purely from the CBD or THC strain of cannabis.
+Using these products has become widespread in the states in the United States in which laws have been relaxed.
+Ensuring that This has been to the benefit of many that suffer from debilitating illnesses.
 The pain can be helped for some of these people by using hemp oil with cbd, and the bill would allow the choice to use these alternative treatments to be in the hands of the person and not the lawmaker.
 There are now different places to find cbd oils, since there are more and more retailers like weedom online.

 The introduction of the new bill came days before Gov. Bill Haslam introduced the “TN Together” plan, which will produce legislation aimed at limiting the dosage of prescribed opioid pills.

 Faison stated that it was a “fact” that the legalization of medical marijuana would lead to reduced deaths and hospitalizations from opioid usage.
 According to the Tennessee Department of Health, 1,186 people died from an opioid overdose in Tennessee in 2016.